TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 ^^^^^^^^^^^^^

 The :class:`SocketHandler` class, located in the :mod:`logging.handlers` module, sends logging output to a network socket.
-The base class uses a TCP socket.
+The base kundi uses a TCP socket.

 .. class:: SocketHandler(host, port)

-   Returns a new instance of the :class:`SocketHandler` class intended to communicate with a remote machine whose address is given by *host* and *port*.
+   Returns a new instance of the :class:`SocketHandler` kundi intended to communicate with a remote machine whose address is given by *host* and *port*.

    .. versionchanged:: 3.4